Using the Record Office

 It is advisable to record the reference numbers of any records that you consult in case you wish to refer to them again.

-Documents should be handed back at the enquiry desk.
-Please ensure that you have returned the documents at least ten minutes before closing time.
+Documents should be handed back to the enquiry desk.
+Ensure you have returned the documents at least ten minutes before closing time.

 A code of conduct applies to use of the searchroom, for the benefit of all users and the preservation of the documents we hold.